cllckn/database-management-systems/module6/README.md

 ### Triggers

-A trigger is a mechanism that allows a function (typically written in PL/pgSQL) to be executed automatically:

-* Before or after a INSERT, UPDATE, DELETE, or TRUNCATE operation
-* On a specific row or statement
+Triggers are used to automatically perform predefined tasks in response to specific events such as INSERT, UPDATE, or DELETE operations on a table.
+They help enforce rules, maintain audit trails, or perform automatic updates in a consistent and reliable manner.

+A trigger definition typically consists of two parts:

+* Trigger Function

+This is a user-defined function that contains the logic to be executed automatically.
+It can include operations such as logging changes, validating data, or updating related tables.

+* Event Definition

+This specifies the event that activates the trigger (e.g., AFTER INSERT, BEFORE UPDATE, or AFTER DELETE) and the table to which the trigger is attached.
+It also specifies whether the trigger fires for each row or once per statement.

 **Advantages of Using Triggers**
 * Maintaining Data Integrity: